 Time - Temperature

 Knowing the time and temperature relationships for cooking, cooling, re-heating, holding and storage of food is critical for food safety and product quality.
 A thorough understanding of the time - temperature relationship is required by the Health Authority.
-Information and printable fact sheets on time - temperature can be found at the Minnesota Department of Health web site.
+Information and can be found at the Minnesota Department of Health web site.

 Approved Food Source

 Knowing the origin of a food or beverage product is critical for food safety.
 All food and beverage items in a licensed establishment must be acquired through an approved food source and clearly labeled.
-Information and printable fact sheets on approved food sources and labeling can be found at the University of Minnesota Extension web site.
+Information on approved food sources and labeling can be found at the University of Minnesota Extension web site.

 Cleaning and Sanitizing